chiaracapuano/WhatToWatch/README.md

 ### Docker

+Two containers are built and run: a container for the
+* Postgres DB container
+* Flask app container

-Two containers are built and run: a container for the Postgres DB and a container for the Flask app.
-They are subsequently linked together (although this step is not necessary for the Kubernetes deployment).
+The containers are subsequently linked together (although this step is not necessary for the Kubernetes deployment).

+#### Postgres DB container

 The Postgres container is built via the Dockerfile contained in the folder **psql**, executing the commands: